MyEtherWallet/knowledge-base/source/_posts/en/hardware-wallets/using-hardware-with-custom-path.md

 * * *

 When accessing a hardware wallet, you're given the choice of which derivation path to use.
 Most of the time it's best to use the default path for familiarity, since each path leads to a different set of addresses.
 However, there are occassions where a different path is necessary.
 We've included the ability to add custom derivation paths so you can connect to whichever path you'd like.
-To read more about Derivation Paths, check out our article [here][paths].
+Check out our article to [read more about derivation paths][paths].

 **Step 1.** Head to the MEW homepage and select 'Access My Wallet', then choose 'Hardware Wallet'.